Next Steps After Submission

 - Letter delivery method (upload directly to TMDSAS, Interfolio or regular mail)

 - Email address of evaluator if he/she will upload directly to TMDSAS

 - Whether or not you release your right of access to the letter

-If you would like to select another school for the application, you can send us an internal message via the application.
+If you would like to select another school for the application, you can send TMDSAS a message with the school you would like to add.

 My applicant liaison asked me to review my PCR for deficiencies, what does this mean?

 Applicant liaisons request that all applicants review the Prescribed Coursework Report created for their application after the processing of their application.
 Learn more about your PCR and how to read it.